 Under the Sustainable Groundwater Management Act (SGMA), the Groundwater Sustainability Agencies (GSAs) are charged with the duty of managing groundwater within the GSAs’ respective boundaries for the benefit of all extractors and users of groundwater.
 There are many costs associated with implementing GSA activities.
 However, the County GSAs currently have no means for recovering these costs, so as to allow the GSAs to operate independently as designed.
 To rectify this situation, the County has engaged a financial consultant to conduct a rate study to help develop a fair and equitable fee structure that would enable cost recovery for the activities related to complying with SGMA and fees for projects and management actions.
-It is anticipated that there are two fees associated with the GSA work, a regulatory fee and a programmatic fee.
+It is anticipated that there are two fees associated with the GSA work, a fee and a programmatic fee.

-The regulatory fee is designed to help the County recover the administrative costs associated with GSA activities, such as outreach, grant administration, technical support services, legal and professional services, studies (e.g., recharge), annual and five-year reporting, and reserve funding (as allowed under SGMA per Water Code section 10730).
+The fee is designed to help the County recover the administrative costs associated with GSA activities, such as outreach, grant administration, technical support services, legal and professional services, studies (e.g., recharge), annual and five-year reporting, and reserve funding (as allowed under SGMA per Water Code section 10730).
 The goal of the fee is to ensure that GSAs operations are self-sustaining, and only assessed to the areas of each subbasin managed by the County.
 This fee will require adoption by the Board of Supervisors acting as the Board of Directors for the County GSAs.